go-ndn/nfd/README.md

 This is an alternative implementation of nfd, NDN forwarding daemon.

+Each face runs in its own goroutine, and the core serves faces' forwarding requests with channel communication.
 By using sensible strategies and only one root certificate, go-nfd tries to be as simple as possible and compatible with nfd.

 The author is taylorchu (Tai-Lin Chu).
 This package is released under GPL2 license.